 Eligible Professionals Working at Multiple Sites

-EPs who work at multiple sites have four general considerations while preparing for, performing, and attesting to MU.
+Eligible Professionals (EPs) who work at multiple sites have four general considerations while preparing for, performing, and attesting to Meaningful Use (MU).

-During attestation, the question of whether one works at multiple sites is asked on the Provider Questions screen.
-If an EP worked at multiple sites during the EHR reporting period, the time during which MU was performed, the attester must list the addresses of all the sites at which he worked, excluding Place of Service 21 and 23 sites.
-(POS 21 and 23 locations are used to determine whether the EP is a hospital-based provider.)
-However, POS 24 locations (ambulatory surgical centers) are applicable.
+During the attestation, the question of whether one works at multiple sites is asked on the Provider Questions screen.
+If an EP worked at multiple sites during the EHR reporting period, the time during which MU was performed, the attester must list the addresses of all the sites at which the EP worked, excluding Place of Service 21 and 23 sites.
+(POS 21 and POS 23 locations are used to determine if the EP is hospital-based.)
 If the EP worked full-time at one site and only part-time at another, the attester must list both sites.
 If two different physical locations were part of the same organization, the attester must list them as separate sites.

 Separate addresses = separate sites.

-3. MU measures include the entire population of patients at sites with CEHRT.
+3) MU measures include the EPs entire unique patient population at sites with CEHRT.

-4. MU measures include actions performed at multiple sites.
+4) MU measures can include Public Health actions performed at multiple sites.

-As above, MU is performed across sites of practice for an EP’s entire patient population with CEHRT, and that includes the measures associated with sending data to Immunization and other clinical data registries.
-The Stage 2 Final Rule changed the way shared EHR technologies are handled for testing and validation and production for Stage 2 public health agencies.
-Under changes made in the Stage 2 Final Rule providers that use the same EHR technology and share a network for which their organization either has operational control of or license to use can conduct the test and validation process and production transmittal for all providers in the organization that gives immunizations or a single effort to register and onboard for the Stage 2 public health measures.
-This also applies to Stage 3 bi-directional status.
+As above, MU is performed across sites of practice for an EP’s entire patient population with CEHRT, and that includes the Public Health measures associated with sending data to Immunization and other clinical data registries.
+Under changes made in the Stage 2 Final Rule and applicable to Stage 3, providers that use the same EHR technology and share a network, which their organization has operational control or license to use, can attest to the organizations registry status if the provider gives immunizations or contributes to the data that is electronically exchanged with the specific registry.

-For more information about multiple locations and calculating CQMs and Public Health measures across multiple sites please visit CMS.
+For more information about multiple locations and calculating CQMs across multiple sites please review this CMS document.